yellowtree/geoip-detect/readme.txt

 == Changelog ==

+= 2.5.2 =
+* FIX: Also disallow proxy caching via HTTP header, if possible.

 = 2.5.1 =
 * FIX: Upgrade script did change the source.
 * FIX: Page caching is only disabled on upgrade when set_css_country is disabled.